 We have successfully run previous special topics courses that cover much of the content of this course.
-We would like to make these topics more accessible to our undergradute students.
+We would like to make these topics into a permanent class for our graduate students and industry partners.

+Additional

-Additional Comments:
+Comments:

+comments.

+Reviewer

-Reviewer Comments
+Comments